charlesfrye/AppliedStatisticsForNeuroscience/Part 00 - Setup and Review/00 - Setup/Start Here.md

-Once your environment is ready to go, make sure the folder `Tech Tools Tutorial` is in your course folder.
+Once your environment is ready to go, make sure the folder `Tech Tools Tutorial` is in your course folder, under `Part 00 - Setup and Review/00 - Setup`.

 If you're on OS X or Linux,
 open up a terminal